DroidKaigi/conference-app-2024/README.md

 #### Behavior driven development and screenshot testing

-We aim to enhance our app's quality by adopting BDD methodologies similar to Ruby and JavaScript, alongside implementing screenshot testing.
+We aim to enhance our app's quality by adopting BDD methodologies similar to Ruby and JavaScript tests, alongside implementing screenshot testing.
 We used to have a test like `@Test fun launchTimetableShot(){}` that captures a screenshot of the timetable screen.
 But we found that we don't know what to check in the screenshot.
 The reason why we chose BDD is that it clearly defines the app's behavior and ensures that the app functions as expected.
-To effectively capture screenshots, we utilize Robolectric integrated with Roborazzi.
-Below is the Kotlin code snippet we employ for our BDD tests:
+To effectively capture screenshots, we utilize Robolectric integrated with [Roborazzi](https://github.com/takahirom/roborazzi).
+Below is the Kotlin code snippet we employ for our BDD tests.
+The `describeBehaviors()` function used here is from the [RoboSpec](https://github.com/takahirom/robospec) library:

 ```kotlin
 companion object {